13. Contributor’s guide¶

 Documentation and tests first.
 The best practice for significant changes is to draft documentation and/or tests first, get feedback on that, and then implement the code.
 Reviews of the form “you need a completely different approach” are no fun.

 Request review from the person(s) you want to look at it.
-If you think it may be ready for merge, that should include the project lead.
 The purpose of requesting review is so the person is notified you need their help.

 Special case 1: Often, the review consists of code changes, and the reviewer will want you to assess those changes.
 GitHub doesn’t let you request review from the PR submitter, so this must be done with a comment, either online or offline.